 With a background in fruit physiology and biotechnology, his expertise lies in determining the physiological, biochemical and genetic limitations to enhancing phytonutrient concentration in popular fruit, nut and vegetables.

 His research combines the disciplines of plant breeding and molecular analysis, phytonutrient compositional analysis, pre-harvest and postharvest factors affecting phytonutrient accumulation, and biofortification’s impact on product quality.

 O'Hare Research Group.
 (L-R) Adam O'Donaghue (PhD), Isabelle Quillet (Masters intern), Mingxia Han (PhD), Laurent

 Rossi (Masters intern), group leader Tim O'Hare (PhD).

 Dr Tim O'Hare

 Int: +61 7 5466 2257

-THE HEALTH BENEFITS of eating a diet rich in fruit and vegetables are well recognised, but consuming two serves of fruit and five serves of vegetables a day might be even more beneficial thanks to a research partnership between QAAFI and the Queensland Department of Agriculture Fisheries and Forestry (DAFF).
+THE HEALTH BENEFITS of eating a diet rich in fruit and vegetables are well recognised, but consuming two serves of fruit and five serves of vegetables a day might be even more beneficial thanks to a research partnership between QAAFI and the Queensland Department of Agriculture and Fisheries (DAF).